radioactive/radioactive/README.md

 You can find more examples on the [/examples](https://github.com/radioactive/radioactive/tree/master/examples) folder.

-Or checkout this examples in the wild:
+Or check out these examples in the wild:

 - [radioactive (XKCD)](https://github.com/hemanth/radioactive-xkcd)
 - [radioactive (Pokemon)](https://github.com/hemanth/radioactive-pokemon)